Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: Depth Weight Optimization

-The sparse depth factor aligns the final depth with the sparse map points.
+The sparse depth weight factor aligns the final depth with the sparse map points.
 As map points are observed by multiple keyframes, this factor can provide constraints between multiple keyframes.
 Specifically, if we fix the pose of the keyframe and the position of map points, the function of this factor is equivalent to that of the least squares method described in~\cite{qu2020depth}.
-The error can be defined as follows:
+The residual term for sparse depth weight factor can be defined as follows:

 In light of the potential for SLAM to optimize the sparse points used as input for the BBC-Net, we did not employ the least squares solver described in~\cite{qu2020depth} during the online inference process.
-Instead, after the network predicts the depth bases, we obtain the latest map point coordinates and utilize this sparse depth factor to independently optimize the weight of the depth bases.
+Instead, after the network predicts the depth bases, we obtain the latest map point coordinates and utilize this sparse depth weight factor to independently optimize the weight of the depth bases.